College of Liberal Arts and Sciences

 In addition to arranging the communication major coursework in pathways, CU Denver offers a minor in communication and two certificate programs at the BA level, both of which can be earned online as of Fall 2018.
 If you're interested in specializing your degree further, you can choose to pair your major with a certificate in mediation or strategic communication.

 Unsure whether you’re interested in a fully online degree program?
-Maybe you’re more interested in just taking a couple classes here or there online.
+Maybe you’re more interested in just taking a couple of classes here or there online.
 No problem!
 We’re happy to help you design a hybrid degree program that allows you to take some classes on campus and others online.

 Investing in your future is a big decision.
 However, becoming a fully online student at CU Denver is an affordable option with discounted tuition rates for non-resident, fully online students.
 And of course, you will save money not having to drive to campus!
 Tuition and fees are based largely on the class that you enroll in.

 Tuition amount assessed is determined based on which school/college is offering your class, as well as if it is an undergrad or graduate level, and finally your resident status.
 For more information or to view exact rates, please visit our tuition and financial aid page.